I recently had an issue with my Glow Worm Flexicom 12hx boiler which led to fault codes F4 and F22 being displayed on the screen.

-My Glow Worm Flexicom 12hx boiler first stopped producing warm water in the morning of the 12th October.
-It was also making some unusual sounds and vibrations, which I’ve never experienced before.
+My Glow Worm Flexicom 12hx boiler first stopped producing warm water in the morning and it was also making some unusual sounds and vibrations, which I’ve never experienced before.

 I checked the boiler and first noticed the F4 error code.
 As this was the first time I’ve seen any errors, I pressed the reset button and restarted the boiler, all seemed well for about 10 minutes.

 Then I noticed there wasn’t any hot water at all, at best it was lukewarm.

 Upon checking the boiler I could see an F22 fault code and could also hear some strange knocking sounds.

 I’ll be honest with you, I know nothing about gas boilers and as a general rule of thumb, I leave repairing them to gas engineers.